omatamix/session-lock/README.md

 ```

-Confused on how to generate an encryption key? <https://github.com/paragonie/halite>
+Confused on how to generate an encryption key?
+[Click here](https://github.com/paragonie/halite)

 ### Session Handlers